Where to buy whittling wood

-It has a light brown color, which means that it takes in color well if you want to stain or color it.
+It has a light brown color, meaning it takes in color well if you want to stain or color it.
 The other advantage of using butternut wood over others is that it is more affordable than black walnut, yet they have a similar look.
 It has a Janka hardness rating of 490lbf.

 This is another common choice for whittling wood.
 It has a Janka Hardness rating of 380lbf.
 It is versatile and soft, hence easy enough to manage for whittling.
 In terms of appearance, white pine is very fair in color and almost looks white.
-However, it is not the absolute easiest to work with and is better suited for intermediate whittlers.
+However, it is not the easiest to work with and is better suited for intermediate whittlers.

-It is important to make sure that you do not try to whittle wet pine.
+It is important to ensure you do not try to whittle wet pine.
 The downside of pine is that it has quite a lot of knots, making your life difficult.
 It also tends to have a considerable amount of sap, so you will find it gets in the way often, slowing down your progress.
 As a beginner, knots can be a significant impediment, but a more experienced whittler will find a way to work around them and even incorporate them into the design.

-For the best outcome, make sure that you use dry pine, and it is softer and easier to use.
+For the best outcome, make sure you use dry pine, which is softer and easier to use.

 Is whittling easy?

 Anything is as easy as your tools and available materials.
 This is a question best answered by comparison.
 Whittling is the easiest form of wood carving.
 As such, a lot of beginners start with it.
 The great thing about whittling is that it doesn’t need a large space or a large woodblock.
-It is also low cost, so if you are looking to try out a new hobby, you don’t want to be spending too much.
+It is also low cost, so if you want to try out a new hobby, you don’t want to spend too much.

 What are the best wood carving tools for beginners